 Shelley Cumbers, family law and divorce solicitor at Thompson Smith and Puxon, says: “The power given to family law judges to order DNA tests will come as welcome news to many parents, especially those who are denied contact with their children following separation or divorce due to disputed paternity and, further, in cases where absent parents refuse to pay child maintenance on the basis that they do not accept they are the parent of the child.
 This is the latest in a long line of family law reforms seen over recent months, including the introduction of the single Family Court in England and Wales and the requirement for anyone wanting to make a relevant family court application, to first attend a Mediation Information and Assessment Meeting with an appropriately qualified mediator to find out about mediation and other non-court options.”

-If you are unable to reach an agreement with your partner or former partner in relation to the arrangements for your children, including paternity issues covered above, then please contact Shelley Cumbers for advice on 01206 217078 or by email at email@example.com.
-Shelley advises clients on all aspects of private family law and is able to offer a free half hour initial chat for prospective clients.
+If you are unable to reach an agreement with your partner or former partner in relation to the arrangements for your children, including paternity issues covered above, then please contact Shelley Cumbers for advice on 01206 217078 or by email at firstname.lastname@example.org.
+Shelley advises clients on all aspects of private family law and is able to offer a free 15 minute initial telephone chat for prospective clients.
 She is a member of Resolution and a Collaborative lawyer.
 She is committed to resolving matters constructively and sensibly.